 2. Putting guest comments to good use

-Promotional posts only form a small part of the content you put out on social media.
-This is your chance to tell guests how amazing you are and how fab a holiday with you would be.
+Promotional posts although only form a small part of the content you put out on social media, are your chance to tell guests how amazing you are and how fab a holiday with you would be.

 This is not you telling future guests how great you are, it’s more powerful than that, as it’s an endorsement from others.